jasuchicago/pdf2text-ocr/README.md

 ## How it works

 Each page of the PDF is converted to an image using [PDF.js](https://mozilla.github.io/pdf.js/) and each image is converted to text using [Tesseract.js](https://github.com/naptha/tesseract.js).
-The results are displayed in the browser allowing users to copy the text, search, etc.
+The results are displayed in the browser allowing users to copy the text, or save to a `.txt` file.